hpides/BDL/tutorial_03_hadoop_dependencies.md

 ### Java Installation

+First download `jdk-8u371-linux-aarch64.tar.gz` from the internet.
+Use Google for it.
-Copy the `jdk-8u371-linux-aarch64.tar.gz` to the Pi and ssh into the Pi.
-Extract the jdk into the folder `/opt/java`.
+Next copy the `jdk-8u371-linux-aarch64.tar.gz` to the Pi and ssh into the Pi.
+Extract the JDK into the folder `/opt/java`.

 ```
 scp [...]/dependencies/jdk-8u371-linux-aarch64.tar.gz node01:~